Friday, October 31

-Do right with The Wrong Doers, the closest thing Prospect Theater Project has to a house band, and the hosts of our beloved annual Johnny Cash Birthday Bash, plus numerous dance parties at our Scenic Drive studio.
+Do right with The Wrong Doers!
+The Wrong Doers are the closest thing Prospect Theater Project has to a house band.
+They are the hosts of our beloved annual Johnny Cash Birthday Bash, plus headlined at numerous dance parties at our Scenic Drive studio.
 Proceeds from the Benefit Dance Concert support Prospect Theater Project and the Center for Human Services, two of Modesto’s most beloved nonprofit organizations.
 Featuring a special guest performance by Willie Hines of The Lights and Jet Red, plus numerous “celebrity” appearances.
 Costumes and wild dancing are heartily encouraged.
 And did we mention there are free hoppy libations with the purchase of a souvenir pint glass?

 Red Dog Ash is an award-winning bluegrass band from California’s central valley.
 The quintet is known for its original compositions, hard-driving tunes, tight harmonies, and authentic high-lonesome vocals.
 Inspired by the bluegrass tradition, smart and passionate in its performance, the band has what one reviewer calls “an authenticity you can’t fake.”
 CountryChart calls them “fresh and exciting.”